zhichli/container-use/environment/README.md

                         └── /workdir
 ```

-The diagram shows how branches sync between your source repo and the container-use remote.
-Each environment branch (like `env-name/adverb-animal`) exists in both places and stays synchronized.
+The diagram shows how environment branches sync between your source repo and the container-use remote.
+When you create an environment, the current branch content gets pushed to the container-use remote as `adverb-animal`.
+When you checkout an environment, it creates a local tracking branch `cu-adverb-animal` that tracks the remote environment branch.
+Regular branches like `main` and `feature-branch` stay only in your source repo.

 Below the branch level, the system creates a bare Git repository and worktree in `~/.config/container-use/` - this is plumbing to make the Git operations work with minimal modifications to your source repository.
 The worktree contains a copy of your code that gets mounted into the Docker container at `/workdir`.